sayoui001/ApexAHK-Reduce-recoil/README.md

 * Add CAR SMG pattern. ( Only work for EN now )
 * Disable auto fire G7 and Wingman as default.

+**ReWriteV1**
+* Change Alternator and Volt to SS12 ammo type.
+* Built-in AHK hider. ( Stolen from mgsweet )
+* Tweak detection method. ( It should be faster )
+* Fixed Devotion Turbocharge and Havoc Turbocharge not detect.
+* This version support only 1920x1080 resolution.

 ## Future plan
 * Update all weapon pattern.
 * Improve performance of script. ( Make it cost less lag, more accurate weapon detect )